 Home of Space Shuttle Endeavour.
-This top science museum in Los Angeles is best known for its many hands-on scientific exhibits and IMAX Theater.
+This top science museum in Los Angeles is best known for its many hands-on science exhibits and IMAX Theater.
 But it also has some impressive air and space exhibits, which include the Apollo-Soyuz Command Module, the F-20 Tigershark, and Sputnik.
 When Space Shuttle Endeavour becomes a permanent part of the museum, it will be the centerpiece of CalSci's 25-year plan to build a new gallery dedicated to aeronautics and space exploration.

 The visitor's center for NASA's Johnson Space Center welcomes visitors with and Astronaut Gallery, which contains the world's largest collection of spacesuits, the Apollo 17 Command Module, and a space simulator, among many other exhibits.